mithwick93/AccountAble-API/README.md

     ./gradlew clean build -x test
     ```

+3. The JWT authentication requires RSA public and private key pairs
+   * Provide your own key pair location using env variable KEY_PATH
+   * Or generate and place them under "src/main/resources/certs"
+   * Example key can be found in "src/test/resources/certs"

 #### Run API with docker compose

 * This is the recommended approach for consuming the API locally.